-Cataracts don’t grow across your eye, it is a cloudiness that forms inside the lens of your eye, causing (among other symptoms) blurred vision, fading colors, or difficulty seeing in low light.
+Cataracts do not grow across your eye; it is a cloudiness that forms inside the lens of your eye, causing (among other symptoms) blurred vision, fading colors, or difficulty seeing in low light.

 Many people that develop a cataract in one eye do eventually develop another one in the opposite eye.
-But these cataracts formed independently of each other – they didn’t spread from one eye to the other.
+However, each cataract formed independently of the other – they did not spread from one eye to the other.

 2. There is nothing you can do to prevent cataracts from forming

 This is mostly true.
-There is no guaranteed method of preventing cataracts from ever forming.
+There is no guaranteed method of preventing a cataract from ever forming.
 However, there are steps you can take to protect your eyes and lower your risk of developing premature cataracts.

 For instance, prolonged sun exposure has been shown to increase your risk of developing premature cataracts.
 So you are protecting your eyes simply by wearing sunglasses and a hat while spending time outdoors.
 This will help to protect your eyes from ultraviolet rays and prolong their health.

 In addition to protecting your eyes from sunlight, you should talk to your doctor about any medications you are taking and the risks involved.
 Some medications, like steroids, have been shown to increase your likelihood of developing premature cataracts.

 3. Taking aspirin can prevent cataracts

 There is no sufficient evidence to prove that taking aspirin will help prevent cataracts.
 In fact, taking large doses of aspirin can have many other negative health consequences.

 4. Cataracts can be fixed with eye drops

 This would be nice, wouldn’t it?
 Unfortunately, that solution doesn’t exist at this time.
-Currently, the most effective treatment for cataracts is cataract surgery.
+Currently, the only effective treatment is cataract surgery.
 While there are no current alternatives, the procedure is extremely common, safe, and effective.

 5. Recovery from cataract surgery takes months